- The Chargers are the underdog at +1.5 on the point spread.

 Lions vs. Chargers Predictions & Best Bets for Hall of Fame Game

-According to the latest NFL odds at the BetMGM online sportsbook, both teams are -110 on the moneyline to win this game outright.
+According to the latest NFL odds at the BetMGM online sportsbook, the Lions enter the 2025 Hall of Fame Game as -1.5 favourites.

 In the Hall of Fame game, it’s rare for starters to play.
 Thus, I expect backups and rookies to get a lot of the action.